arnavgautam/TreeHacks2015/HOLs/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 	> For more information about Execution Policies refer to this TechNet article: <http://technet.microsoft.com/en-us/library/ee176961.aspx>

 1. The following script imports your Publish Settings file and generates an XML file with your account information.
-You will use these values during the lab to manage your Windows Azure Subscription.
+You will use these values during the lab to manage your Microsoft Azure Subscription.
 Replace the placeholder with the path to your Publish Setting file and execute the script.

 	<!-- mark:1 -->
 	````PowerShell